Frequently Asked Questions about the Feedback Form Script Wizard

 Why do I not receive any email unless the visitor enters my email address in the Email field?

 All email messages have a "From" header that contains the email address of the sender.
 The feedback form script sets the "From:" header to whatever email address your visitor enters.
-Unfortunately, some free web hosts do not allow scripts to set the "From:" header in email messages to an address that is outside your domain (or perhaps even to any address that is not the address you signed up with).
+Unfortunately, some web hosts do not allow scripts to set the "From:" header in email messages to an address that is outside your domain (or perhaps even to any address that is not the address you signed up with).

 For example, if your domain is "example.com", the "From:" header needs to be something like "some-address@example.com" for the script to work.
 Or, if the email address you used when you signed up with the host was "you@example.com", the only email your visitor can type in that will work is "you@example.com".
 Since your visitor is unlikely to have an email address at your domain or the same address as you, the email address he types in will be rejected by your web host, and his message will not be sent.